Public Works Projects

 Projects in Progress

 Corvallis-Albany Path: Scenic to Springhill (North Albany Connection)

 The County is working closely with the Oregon Department of Transportation (ODOT) while they move forward with design of the Highway 20W Safety Improvement Projects to ensure the vision for the Corvallis-Albany Path can be realized.
 The County has hired David Evans and Associates to provide preliminary design services and right-of-way acquisition assistance.
-The County was awarded a Community Paths Grant in 2021 for construction of this segment of the path in 2022.
-Last Updated June 9, 2021.
+The County was awarded a Community Paths Grant in 2021 for construction of this segment.
+The County is currently working on appraisals and easement acquisition.
+Construction is slated for 2024.
+Last Updated March 3, 2023.